-2.2 Required Exhibits
+3.2 Required Exhibits

-The applicant shall submit an application form, project review fee, and two sets of plans and supporting documentation for BCWMC review.
+The applicant shall submit an application form, proposed project review fee, and two sets of plans and supporting documentation for BCWMC review.
 The application form must be signed by City staff.
 The required exhibits are listed on the application form and further discussed as follows:

-- 1. Completed Application form signed by applicant and City staff - 2.
-Project review fee.
-Submit project review fee in accordance with the fee schedule - 3.
-Wetland fee (if applicable): Submit wetland fees for projects resulting in BCWMC review of wetland issues.
+- 1. Completed application form signed by applicant and City staff. - 2.
+Proposed project review fee.
+Submit project review fee in accordance with the fee schedule.
+State agencies are exempted from proposed project review fees.

+- 3. Wetland review fee (if applicable): Submit wetland review fees for projects resulting in BCWMC review of wetland issues.
 BCWMC is the local government unit (LGU) administering the Wetland Conservation Act for the cities of Medicine Lake, Robbinsdale, and St. Louis Park.
 Contact the BCWMC engineer regarding wetland review fee. - 4.
-Project plans: Submit two copies of project plans (full size and 11-inch x 17-inch sheets), including at least: - a.
+Proposed project plans: Submit two copies of project plans (full size and 11-inch x 17-inch sheets), including at least: - a.
 A scale drawing of the site showing property lines and delineation of lands under ownership of the applicant - b.
-Proposed and existing stormwater facilities location, alignment, and elevation - c.
-Existing and proposed site contour elevations related to NGVD, 1929 datum, or other datum used by municipality - d.
+Proposed and existing stormwater management facilities location, alignment, and elevation - c.
+Existing and proposed site contour elevations related to NGVD, 1929 datum, NAVD, 1988 datum, or other datum used by municipality - d.
 Construction plans and specifications of all proposed stormwater management facilities - 5.
-A runoff water quality management plan and computations, signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
-BMP sizing and average depth calculations for water quality ponds must also be provided.
-A runoff water quality management plan shall include the following items: - a.
-Delineation of the subwatersheds tributary runoff from offsite, and proposed and existing subwatersheds onsite - b.
+A stormwater management plan and computations (if applicable), signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
+A stormwater management plan shall include the following items: - a.
+Delineation of the subwatersheds contributing runoff from offsite, and existing and proposed subwatersheds onsite - b.
 Delineation of existing onsite wetlands, marshes, and/or floodplain areas. - c.
-Existing and proposed post-development normal, 5-year ,and 100-year stormwater elevations for the site - d.
-Stormwater runoff volume and rate analyses for existing and proposed conditions for 5-year and 100-year storm events - e.
-All hydrologic, hydraulic, and other computations necessary to design the proposed stormwater quality management facilities
+Existing and proposed post-development normal, 2-year, 10-year, and 100-year water levels for the site - d.
+Stormwater runoff volume and rate analyses for existing and proposed conditions for 2-year, 10-year, and 100-year storm events - e.
+All hydrologic, hydraulic, and other computations necessary to design the proposed stormwater management facilities - f.

-- f.
 Documentation indicating conformance with an existing municipal local watershed management plan.
 If a municipal plan does not exist, documentation indicating that the municipality has reviewed the project. - 6.
-A final erosion control plan meeting the requirements of these standards. - 7.
-A checklist of BMPs provided as part of the application form must be submitted demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 8.
+A final erosion and sediment control plan (if applicable) meeting the requirements of these standards. - 7.
+MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), meeting the requirements of these standards.

+- 8. A checklist of BMPs provided as part of the application form must be submitted demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 9.
+An electronic copy of the final, approved submittal. - 10.
 Other items required to support the proposed project.

-2.3 Variance Procedure
+3.3 Variance Procedure